ruwanliyanage123/pc-di/README.md

 For this example project taken a well nown Example.

 There is a Laptop class and there are two dependencies
 <h2>Method Injection</h2><br>
+Using the setter injection, we can set the dependencies after initialize the object

+<h2>Method Injection</h2><br>
 Using method injection, we can invoke the methods automatically without invoking them.
 We can do it by using @Autowired annotation.